What does it take for a company to become an employee engagement champion?

 After conducting an employee survey, transparency and responsiveness are key.
 So, after seeing how we fared, here are seven tips for improving employee engagement using surveys across a large, hybrid workforce.

-- Send a thank you note.
-After the survey closes, send an internal message to thank the employees who took the time to complete the survey and to let them know about next steps.
+After the survey closes, send an internal message to thank the employees who took the time to complete the survey and to let them know about the next steps.
 Will you share key findings in a later message?
 Have you already identified some action items?
 Your team will appreciate the transparency.

 - Acknowledge the results.